wu9o/mf/README.md

 +-------------------------------------------------+
 ```

+- **Core Framework (`packages/core`)**:
+  - Provides the `SandboxMFE` component, which is responsible for creating a sandbox and loading a remote micro-frontend application.
+  - Can be published to npm and used as a dependency in any host application.

-- **Shell App (`apps/main-app`)**:
+- **Example Shell App (`examples/main-app`)**:
   - Acts as the main container and entry point for the user.
   - Manages the overall page layout, navigation menu, and routing logic.
-  - Is responsible for loading the appropriate micro-app into a sandboxed environment based on the current URL.
+  - Imports and uses the `SandboxMFE` component from `@nexus-mf/core` to load micro-apps.

-- **Micro Apps (`apps/dashboard`, `apps/settings`, etc.)**:
+- **Example Micro Apps (`examples/dashboard`, `examples/settings`, etc.)**:
   - Are complete, standalone React applications.
   - Are exposed as remote modules via Module Federation.
-  - Run inside a sandbox within the Shell App, completely unaware of other micro-apps.
+  - Run inside a sandbox within the Shell App.

 ### Key Implementation Details

-#### 1. Sandboxed MFE Loader (`SandboxMFE.js`)
+#### 1. Sandboxed MFE Loader (`packages/core/src/SandboxMFE.js`)

-This is the core component that differentiates this project.
-Instead of directly mounting a remote component, the `SandboxMFE.js` component in the Shell App performs the following steps:
+This is the core component of the framework.
+Instead of directly mounting a remote component, the `SandboxMFE` component performs the following steps:
 1. Creates a new sandbox instance using `@garfish/browser-vm`.
 2. Loads the micro-app's `remoteEntry.js` using the native `window` to make the container globally available.
 3. Injects the remote container, along with shared libraries like React, into the sandbox's global scope.